Why We Give

 Honduras—Linaje Escogido Church The following projects are included in King of Kings Honduras mission work, supporting the outreach programs of Linaje Escogido Church under Pastor Peter Hearne’s leadership:

 San Nicolas Children’s Feeding Center and Kindergarten: The kindergarten supports 35 children who otherwise would have no educational outlet.
-The feeding center (housed in the same building) serves a warm nutritious meal to those children 3x per week—plus their siblings.
+The feeding center (housed in the same building) serves a warm nutritious meal to those children 3 times per week—plus their siblings.
 Mothers of these children assist with labor and by supplying water and homegrown vegetables.
-Our contribution will be used to supply food, a kindergarten teacher’s salary and some teaching supplies.
+Our contribution is used to supply food, a kindergarten teacher’s salary and some teaching supplies.

-La Villa Children’s Feeding Center- Approximately 35 children are being fed 2x per week.
-Support from King of Kings will be used for food and supplies.
+La Villa Children’s Feeding Center: Approximately 35 children are being fed 2 times per week.
+Support from King of Kings is used for food and supplies.

 Connect With Us